Dell’Oro: 6G RAN Capex to reach $500 billion by 2034 + Counterpoint

 • 2034 and beyond: Broader geographic expansion and more mature multi-band coverage, with 6G taking on a larger share of traffic and enterprise use cases.

-Dell’Oro’s view that the 6G capex ramp starts around 2030 (we think it will be 2031), while cumulative 6G RAN investment in 2029–2034 could account for 55% to 60% of total RAN capex in that period.
+Dell’Oro’s view that the 6G capex ramp starts around the end of 2030 (we think it will be 2031), while cumulative 6G RAN investment in 2029–2034 could account for 55% to 60% of total RAN capex in that period.
 A separate data-driven forecast argues global 6G capex could land somewhere in the sub-$1 trillion to about $1.5 trillion range over a decade, depending on traffic growth and spec assumptions.
 That is a wide band, but it is consistent with a technology transition that reuses much of the existing macro grid rather than replacing everything at once.

 Sebastian Barros wrote: